DevKaranJ/Hello_Microverse-/README.md

 Feel free to check the [issues page](../../issues/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project, give it a star .

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank microverse for issuing the project to the students.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>